-The Nature Lab is connected to the MUS campus on the South side by the Joffrey Bridge, built last year thanks to a generous donation from the Joffrey Family.
-The property houses 3 acres of outdoor learning and exploration across all disciplines – Science, Technology, Engineering, Art, and Mathematics.
-Children will intimately learn about working with and through nature.
-This understanding can be the foundation for a lifetime of stewardship and innovation “We act on the world and the world acts on us”.
-The Nature Lab will inspire, support, and extend into all studies.
-It will provide opportunity for observation of nature and prolonged environmental studies.
-This project will be solely funded by donations made to the Montecito Union School Foundation over the next 2-3 years.
+The Nature Lab is connected to the Montecito Union School campus on the south side by the Joffrey Bridge.
+Once across, you immediately feel a sense of awe and wonderment.
+The property houses 3 acres of outdoor learning and exploration across all disciplines – Science, Technology, Engineering, Art, Mathematics, and more.
+Children learn about working with and through nature, engage with engineering and design, and create the conditions for a biodiverse environment.
+This understanding is the foundation for a lifetime of environmental stewardship and innovation: “We act on the world and the world acts on us.”
+The Nature Lab inspires, supports, and extends into all studies.
+It provides opportunities for observation of nature and prolonged environmental studies.
+The Nature Lab’s goal is to create students with environmental literacy who can be agents of change.
+Therefore, Nature Lab fully supports Montecito Union’s mission to “Create inspired thinkers who positively impact the world.”
+This project will be primarily funded by donations made to the Montecito Union School Foundation over the next 2-3 years.

 Click to download our planning document - "The Nature Lab - Vision for Montecito Union School Adjacent Property"

 We currently have donors committed to the following spaces and we are in the design phases of these projects: